rammurmu/runash-blog/blog/_posts/2024-01-06-runash-blog-post.md

 The term live streaming usually refers to broadcast live streams: one-to-many connections that go out to multiple users at once.
 Videoconferencing technologies like Skype, FaceTime, and Google Hangouts Meet work on real-time communication (RTC) protocols rather than the protocols used by one-to-many live stream broadcasts.

-How does live streaming work on a technical level?
+How does live streaming work on a technical level?<br>
 These are the main steps that take place behind the scenes in a live stream: